Ancient imitation coins (including fourres) for sale

 Many of these are coins from that site.
 For a page with an annotated list of reference works on imitations, see here.

-If you might like a nice fourree, look at these ancient coins collected over many years.
+If you might like a nice fourree, look at these ancient coins collected over many years--mostly in the 1990s.

 Table of Contents of this page: